-This unit will explore the interlinked scientific, technical, environmental, economic, social and political factors that have shaped society's energy usage and which will impact on future energy policy and decision making.
+This unit is an elective of the Diploma of Sustainable Living course and explores the interlinked scientific, technical, environmental, economic, social and political factors that have shaped society's energy usage and which will impact on future energy policy and decision making.

 Energy science, technology, usage and energy policy affect almost all facets of modern life.
 Energy is the single most traded commodity in the global economy, it is a significant factor that affects political decision making at global, national, state and local levels, and a major determinant of economic and social wellbeing.
-Ensuring future responsible, equitable, access to affordable energy for both developed and developing societies is probably the most significant challenge currently facing humanity.
-Critical and wide-ranging examination of this key issue will be a major focus of this unit.
+Ensuring future responsible, equitable, access to affordable energy for both developed and developing societies is one of the most significant challenges currently facing humanity.
+Critical and wide-ranging examination of this issue is a major focus of this unit.

 |College/School||College of Sciences and Engineering

 School of Natural Sciences

 |Coordinator||Doctor Matthew Cracknell|

 - International students

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.